GoodnessJames/alx-low_level_programming/0x18-dynamic_libraries/README.md

-# Project Title: Dynamic libraries in C
+# Project Title: Dynamic Libraries in C

 In this project, I gained knowledge about utilizing dynamic libraries in C programming language.
 This includes understanding the process of creating dynamic libraries and